The opinions expressed in this article are those of the author and do not reflect the views of WrestlingInc or its staff

 So last month WWE used this feud to give us the disaster known as “eye for an eye” and the really disappointing aspect of that match was that we all knew that the Rollins vs Mysterio story could be easily told in a compelling way without such cartoonish theatrics.
 At SummerSlam, WWE thankfully ditched the eye stuff and went back to a basic, traditional style of match and it really worked, this time with Dominick Mysterio making his debut and having a very entertaining match with good storytelling against Rollins.

 Dominick was really good in his first match, which was expected when you consider that he has been training for years, he was working with Rollins, and it was a No Disqualification match that would be able to hide a lot of his weaknesses and give him some big pops.
-Rollins was great as the sadistic heel and came across as just a real asshole, and not like some sort of crazy pariah that he was presented as last week.
-Plus he didn't throw up, which was a real bonus.
+Rollins was great as the sadistic heel and came across as just a real a-----e, and not like some sort of crazy pariah that he was presented as last week.
+Plus he didn’t throw up, which was a real bonus.

 Mandy Rose vs Sonya Deville: ***